 - Heart: damage to the heart can cause an abnormal heart rhythm and symptoms of heart failure (when the heart cannot adequately pump blood to the body’s tissues), such as shortness of breath or heart palpitations.

 - Gastrointestinal tract: damage to the gastrointestinal tract can cause bloating, nausea or vomiting, a burning sensation in the chest (heartburn), difficulty swallowing, stomach pain, weight loss, diarrhea, and constipation.

 - Eyes: damage to the eyes can cause dry, red, or painful eyes.
-Patients may see dark floating spots and have blurred vision.
+Patients may see floating spots and have blurred vision.

-- Kidneys: damage to the kidneys can cause scleroderma renal crisis, a serious condition characterized by symptoms such as sudden headaches, fever, fatigue, vision problems, mental confusion, and difficulty breathing.
+- Kidneys: damage to the kidneys can cause scleroderma renal crisis, a serious condition characterized by symptoms such as sudden headaches, fatigue, vision problems, mental confusion, and difficulty breathing.

 Scleroderma overlap syndromes

 People who have scleroderma overlap syndromes develop some features of scleroderma in combination with symptoms of other conditions such as rheumatoid arthritis, dermatomyositis, systemic lupus erythematosus, and Sjögren’s syndrome.